Our LNG and bio-LNG bunkering vessels and carriers

 Seagas was the first of its kind in the world and is classified according to the same regulations as for ocean-going LNG tankers.

 On a daily basis Seagas delivers between 60-70 ton LNG to the Viking Line cruise ships M/S Viking Grace and M/S Viking Glory.
-The bunker operation takes place as the vessels are moored at Stadsgården in central Stockholm.
-Meanwhile passengers and goods are unloaded and loaded.

 With Seagas’ safe LNG bunker solution we meet Viking Line’s needs for efficient bunkering including the highest safety standard as both are important in this context.